-Title COVID-19: Patients with mild to moderate infection can now be treated with Japanese antiviral drug Degree of recognition International Media name/outlet The News Media type Country Pakistan Date 5/09/21 Description Favipiravir is already approved in some countries, including India, the UAE and Turkey, for Covid-19 treatment.
+Title COVID-19: Patients with mild to moderate infection can now be treated with Japanese antiviral drug Degree of recognition International Media name/outlet The News Media type Country/Territory Pakistan Date 5/09/21 Description Favipiravir is already approved in some countries, including India, the UAE and Turkey, for Covid-19 treatment.
 There is good evidence to suggest that the drug has shown rapid viral clearance and faster clinical improvement.
 "There are several ongoing clinical trials that will further substantiate the role of Favipiravir in Covid-19,” said Dr Hamid Merchant, a pharmaceutical scientist and subject lead in Pharmacy at the University of Huddersfield, England.

 Dr Merchant emphasised that with any antiviral treatment, the key to success is to initiate the treatment as soon as possible, ideally within 24 to 48 hours of catching the virus.
 “A five-day course of tablets at home if initiated within 24 hours of catching a virus can prevent a severe disease and prevent hospitalisation of high-risk population,” he said, adding that Favipiravir is a broad spectrum orally active antiviral drug which has already been used in many countries for Covid-19 treatment since last year, and clinical trials in Russia and the United States (PRESCO) had already shown promising results.